anthonwellsjo/dro/README.md

 ### docs
 ```
-Command:        Argument:
+Command:         Options:   Argument:

-s, see          -                   view all dros
+ls, list         -f         -             view all dros
 a, add                      description   add new dro with <description>
 md, markdone                index         mark dro at position <index> as done
 mu, markundone              index         mark dro at position <index> as undone
 pu, purge                   -             deletes all dros that are marked as done
 h, help                     -             see documentation
 v, version                  -             see current version

+Options:

+-f/-format | d/date | i/index
 ```